JuliaLang/www.julialang.org/manual/types/index.md

 Fields with no type annotation default to `Any`, and can accordingly hold any type of value.

-New objects of the newly created composite type `Foo` are created by applying the `Foo` type object function-like to its values for its field in order:
+New objects of composite type `Foo` are created by applying the `Foo` type object function-like to values for its fields in order:

     julia> foo = Foo("Hello, world.", 23, 1.5)
     Foo("Hello, world.",23,1.5)